JBusillo/Miscellaneous/issue-844/README.md

 And, being new to open source, I'm unfamiliar with the procedures, politics, etc.  This is why I've put this README.md outside of the issue's comments.
 I welcome suggestions on whether this is the proper method to suggest changes, or if the 'powers-that-be' prefer coming up with their own solutions and writing their own code.
 So, my apologies if I have offended anyone or if you consider this to be intrusive.

-Feel free to contact me via email (jbusillo@yahoo.com) with comments.
+Feel free to contact me via email (jbusillo@yahoo.com) with the appropriate tongue-lashings, if necessary.

 Thank you.